umassos/CarbonEdge/README.md

 ## Organization

-The project is organized into the following modules:
+The project is organized into the following noteworthy modules:
-- **deploy-tier1** - Contains Ansible deployment scripts to deploy CarbonEdge-enabled Sinfonia-Tier2.
-Currently not in use.
+- **deploy-tier1** - Contains deployment scripts to deploy CarbonEdge-Tier1.
-- **deploy-tier2** - Contains Ansible deployment scripts to deploy CarbonEdge-enabled Sinfonia-Tier2.
+- **deploy-tier2** - Contains deployment scripts to deploy CarbonEdge-Tier2.
-- **deploy-tier2/inv** - Contains Ansible deployment scripts to deploy CarbonEdge-enabled Sinfonia-Tier2.
+- **deploy-tier2/inv** - Contains Ansible inventory and secrets to deploy CarbonEdge-Tier2.
-- **RECIPES** - Contains Sinfonia recipes to deploy user applications in Sinfonia.
+- **RECIPES** - Contains Sinfonia recipes to deploy user applications in CarbonEdge.
-- **src** - Contains CarbonEdge/Sinfonia code and logic.
+- **src** - Contains CarbonEdge code and logic.

 ## Prerequisites